Second Hand Bookshops in the Blue Mountains

 Springwood – Springwood Book Lounge

-At the other end of Springwood is the Springwood Book Lounge.
-This is a smaller shop than Brown Books but it has a nice range of interesting titles.
+At the Train Station end of Springwood is the Springwood Book Lounge.
+It has a nice range of interesting titles.
 Being situated close to the railway station, I’m sure it is well used by commuters.

 Last time I visited I saw a good Sci-Fi / Fantasy section, History, Military and many bestsellers.